ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 val list_of_functions : (int -> int) list = [<fun>; <fun>; <fun>]
 ```

-##  What is functional programming good for?
+## What Is Functional Programming Good For?
 Functional programming, like any good programming technique, is a useful
 tool in your armoury for solving some classes of problems.
 It's very
 good for callbacks, which have multiple uses from GUIs through to